 Saltzer’s Rheumatology department offers diagnosis and treatment of rheumatic diseases such as arthritis.
 Appointments are available at our main clinic in Nampa, and at Portico, our Meridian site.
 The department seeks to help people overcome rheumatic diseases and enjoy an improved quality of life.

-For more information, see the CDC guidelines at https://www.rheumatology.org/Portals/0/Files/COVID-19-Vaccine-Clinical-Guidance-Rheumatic-Diseases-Summary.pdf.
+For more information, please see the American College of Rheumatology document for more information at https://www.rheumatology.org/Portals/0/Files/COVID-19-Vaccine-Clinical-Guidance-Rheumatic-Diseases-Summary.pdf.